uranus4ever/Traffic-Sign-Classifier-CNN/README.md

 Finnally I apply dropout and max pooling in my model.

-If a well known architecture was chosen:
-#### What architecture was chosen?
-  LeNet.

-#### Why did you believe it would be relevant to the traffic sign application?
-  Because they have the same application scenario - training the data set to learn how to classifer categories.
-And I grayscale the input image to transfer into the same problem.

-#### How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-The final model is believed to work well after tuning, although it still has a lot of room to improve.
-* validation set accuracy of 94.8%
-* test set accuracy of 93.6%

 ## Test a Model on New Images

 ### 1. Test the model with new images and analyze performance.
 Test images are isolated from training data and validation data to ensure REAL effectiveness of test accuracy.
-My test set accuracy is 93.6%.
+My test set accuracy is 94.1%.

 ### 2. Choose German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.
 Some images might be difficult to classify because they are too dark and low contract, resulting hard for the model to extract the feature to classify correctly.